A PRQ Search Method for Probabilistic Objects: Performance study

 \textbf{Methods}.
-Existing methods cannot be used to answer the CSPRQ, we thus do not compare with them{ \footnote{ Imagine if we directly use existing methods (e.g., \cite{reynoldcheng:querying}), which renders the following unfair comparison.
-On one hand, the query answer is clearly incorrect, as analysed in Section \ref{sec:1}.
-On the other hand, the query time is clearly less than our algorithm's, since existing methods do not need to handle restricted areas.}}.
+Existing methods are invalid to our problem, we thus do not compare with them{ \footnote{ Imagine if we directly use existing methods (e.g., \cite{reynoldcheng:querying}), which renders the following unfair comparison: (\romannumeral 1) the query answer is clearly incorrect, as analysed in Section \ref{sec:1}; and (\romannumeral 2) the query time is clearly less than our algorithm's, as existing methods do not need to handle restricted areas.}}.
 The straightforward method is infeasible and difficult to implement, as analysed in Section \ref{sec:frameworkandanalysis}, we thus do not discuss this method in our experiments (we believe the readers can understand this situation{ \footnote{ From another perspective, the problem studied is different from most problems for which a straightforward, easy to implement and exact method can always be found.}}).
 Specifically, we implemented our \underline{s}olution (Section \ref{sec:our solution}), our \underline{s}olution together with the \underline{o}ptimization (Section \ref{sec:query evaluation}), and the \underline{p}recomputation based \underline{s}olution together with the \underline{o}ptimization (Section \ref{sec:indexing}).
 We use the same indexing structure, R-tree, for the three algorithms above.
 For brevity, we use {S, SO, and PSO} to denote them, respectively.
 Furthermore, by the convention, we implemented a \underline{b}aseline method that is to do a linear scan when searching candidate moving objects and candidate restricted areas (note: other strategies are the same as the ones of the S).
 We use B to denote it for short.

 \textbf{Distributions}.
 In our experiments, two types of PDFs are used: uniform distribution and {distorted Gaussian} (note: our solutions can also work for other distribution PDFs, since we adopt the Monte Carlo method that can work for arbitrary distribution PDF).
 The definition of distorted Gaussian is based on the {general Gaussian}{ \footnote{ The general Gaussian has an infinite input space that is symmetric, its PDF is $\frac{1}{2\pi{\delta}^2}e^{\frac{(x-u_x)+(y-u_y)}{-2{\delta}^2}}$.
 The input space of {distorted Gaussian}, however, is limited to the uncertainty region $u$ and it may be not symmetric.}}.
 Let $pdf_G(x,y)$ and $pdf_{DG}(x,y)$ be the PDFs of general Gaussian and {distorted Gaussian}, respectively, and let $\lambda$ be a coefficient, where $\lambda=\int_{\forall(x,y)\in u}pdf_G(x,y)dxdy$, we have